-The written examination papers require listening skills, study of works detailed prescribed and knowledge of a chosen area of study.
-The compositions require knowledge of harmony, counterpoint, texture The performance and structure. portfolios are recorded in school with a free choice of repertoire chosen by the student and their instrumental/ vocal teacher
+The written examination papers require listening skills, study prescribed works and detailed knowledge of a chosen area of study.
+The compositions require knowledge of harmony, counterpoint, texture and structure.
+The performance portfolios are recorded in school with a free choice of repertoire chosen by the student and their instrumental/ vocal teacher.

 Teaching is delivered by all music staff with performance instruction being the responsibility of peripatetic teachers.
-Composition and set works are taught in tutorial style classes; students are expected to submit exercises. essays, short answer questions and perform research tasks for prep.
+Composition and set works are taught in tutorial style classes; students are expected to submit exercises. essays, short answer questions and perform research tasks prep.
 Students are given instruction in matters such as advanced harmony, a range of historical periods and listening techniques throughout the course.